 The “glossy pages” that were tested are the type of paper frequently found in a coffee table book or art book.
 This is a paper with a coated finish; therefore, it is less porous than an uncoated paper stock.

-Electronic devices are on the list of potential items to test.
 The findings from the Test 3 study of plastics may be able to inform decisions about other plastics-based items, such as computer monitors and keyboards.
 These items are more “disinfectant-friendly”, compared to paper-based items.
 Please consult the list of EPA-reviewed disinfectants for products that can aid in killing the virus: https://www.epa.gov/pesticide-registration/list-n-disinfectants-use-against-sars-cov-2-covid-19.

 In tests where the materials are described as being in a stacked configuration, after the samples were brushed with the synthetic saliva that contains the virus they were covered completely with other materials, to create full surface-to-surface contact.
 This simulates a contaminated sneeze trapped on a page inside a book, or a contaminated book cover stacked in the middle of a vertical pile or on a tightly packed shelf.
 In a stacked configuration, the virus is "sandwiched" between surfaces, which means it is less likely to be affected by ambient air or light.